pdx-cocoaheads/policies/citizen_code_of_conduct.md

 ## 1. Purpose

-A primary goal of PDX-iOS is to be inclusive to the largest number of iOS developers, with the most varied and diverse backgrounds possible.
+A primary goal of PDX-Cocoaheads is to be inclusive to the largest number of iOS developers, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for